-The President and Chief Executive Officer (CEO) or designee will appoint a McKinney-Vento Liaison who will perform the duties as assigned by the CEO (or designee), including those required under F.A.C.
-6A-10.088.
+The President and Chief Executive Officer (CEO) will appoint a Liaison for Homeless Children who will perform the duties as assigned by the CEO.
 Additionally, the Liaison will coordinate and collaborate with the State Coordinator for the Education of Homeless Children and Youth as well as with community and school personnel responsible for the provision of education and related services to homeless children and youths.